joseph-donkoh/IBM-Data-Science-Capstone-Project/README.md

 By analyzing historical SpaceX launch data, we identified patterns influencing landing success and developed machine learning models capable of predicting Falcon 9 first-stage landing outcomes with high accuracy.

----

-✅ This version will look **clean and professional on GitHub**.

----

-If you want, I can also show you **one extremely important section that most students forget in their README but graders love** (it will make your repository look **much more like a professional data science project**).

 Conclusion